Data & AI Ethics Capabilities Framework

 Principles & Values

-The zero-th principle, the default and fundamental principle for government in a democracy, government should always be trying to create public value, delivering positive outcomes for residents and the people they serve.
+The first and default and fundamental principle for government in a democracy, government should always be trying to creating public value, delivering positive outcomes for residents and the people they serve.
 Read more here about the LOTI Outcomes-Based Methodology which we suggest should guide data projects.

 Individuals (and occasionally groups of people or communities) have a right and expectation of privacy – that the government will do their utmost to protect and guarantee their privacy even when innovating in new ways with data.